ghiscoding/slickgrid-universal/README.md

 [![codecov](https://codecov.io/gh/ghiscoding/slickgrid-universal/branch/master/graph/badge.svg)](https://codecov.io/gh/ghiscoding/slickgrid-universal)

 ### Description
 This is a monorepo project (using [pnpm workspaces](https://pnpm.io/workspaces)) which is regrouping a few packages under a single repository.
-It is using SlickGrid (more specifically the [6pac/SlickGrid](https://github.com/6pac/SlickGrid/) fork) behind the scene (there is no need to rewrite the core library itself, in other words this is a wrapper library).
-The main goal of this library is to create a common repo that includes all Editors, Filters, Extensions and Services that could be used by any Framework (it is framework agnostic).
-It was also a good opportunity to decouple some features/services that not every one need at all time, this will also help in getting smaller bundle size depending on which features (packages) you decide to use.
-For example, not every project need backend services (OData, GraphQL) and/or export services (Excel Export, Text Export), which is why they are better handled with a monorepo structure (download and install only what you need).
+It is using SlickGrid behind the scene (more specifically the [6pac/SlickGrid](https://github.com/6pac/SlickGrid/) fork) behind the scene (there is no need to rewrite the core library itself, in other words this is a wrapper library).
+The main goal of this library is to create a common repo that includes all Editors, Filters, Extensions and Services that could be used by any Framework (it is framework agnostic) by simply enabling some flags.
+It was also a good opportunity to decouple some features/services that were not always needed, this will also help in getting a smaller bundle size depending on which features (packages) are selected.
+For example, not every project need backend services (OData, GraphQL) and/or export services (Excel Export, Text Export), which is why they are better handled with a monorepo structure (download and install only what you really need).

 ### Why create this monorepo?
 You might be wondering why was this monorepo created?
 Here are a few reasons:
-1. it removes a lot of duplicated code that existed in both [Angular-Slickgrid](https://github.com/ghiscoding/Angular-Slickgrid) and [Aurelia-Slickgrid](https://github.com/ghiscoding/aurelia-slickgrid) libraries
+1. it removed a lot of duplicated code that were common in both [Angular-Slickgrid](https://github.com/ghiscoding/Angular-Slickgrid) and [Aurelia-Slickgrid](https://github.com/ghiscoding/aurelia-slickgrid) libraries
-(these libs had over 90% of code in common and that was not very DRY, it's a lot better to push fixes in only 1 place instead of multiple places).
+(prior to creating this monorepo, these libs had ~90% of TypeScript code in common which was not very DRY, it's a lot easier to push fixes in only 1 place instead of multiple).
-2. decouple some Services that should not be required, neither imported, for every project (OData, GraphQL, Export to File, Export to Excel, RxJS, ...)
+2. decouple some Services that should not be required, neither imported when not needed (OData, GraphQL, Export to CSV, Export to Excel, Composite Editor, RxJS, ...)
-3. framework agnostic, it could be implemented in many more frameworks (if you're interested in adding a port for any other framework, please open a new [Discussion](https://github.com/ghiscoding/slickgrid-universal/discussions))
+3. framework agnostic, it could be implemented in many different frameworks (if you're interested in adding a port for any other framework that is not listed below, please open a new [Discussion](https://github.com/ghiscoding/slickgrid-universal/discussions))
    - you can use it in plain JavaScript (ES6) or TypeScript, on our side we use it with plain JS (ES6) in our Salesforce environment with LWC (Lightning Web Component)

 ## Latest News & Releases